03milosevicN/trellite/README.md

   expiration-ms: exp-ms
   refresh-token-expiration-ms: refresh-token-exp-ms
 ```
-Consult the .env.exmample file for more concise examples.
+Consult the `backend/.env.exmample` file for more concise examples.

 3. Build and run
 ```
 mvn clean install